 The Evolution of Digital Imaging

-While professional camera technology is stagnating, the consumer technology space is taking the lead.
+While professional camera technology seems to be stagnating, the consumer technology space is taking the lead.

 From Hardware to Software

 The next evolutionary step for all digital cameras is software.
 Computational imaging leverages mathematical algorithms, AI and machine learning to indirectly synthesize images.
-This is achieved by contextually inferring new or missing information based on the intelligent analysis of existing data.
-It’s a bit like taking an incomplete drawing, recognizing what it should be, and filling in the gaps yourself.
+This is achieved by contextually inferring, actually creating new image information based on the intelligent analysis of real, but limited source image data.
+It’s a bit like looking at an incomplete drawing, recognizing what it should be, and filling in the gaps yourself.
 The process is far closer to how your brain processes visual information than any conventional camera.

 All of this assumes that the conversion of light to voltage, and voltage to data in an image sensor sets the absolute upper limit of fidelity.
 In a direct imaging system involving the kind of conventional signal processing that cameras typically employ this is absolutely true.